tigawanna/moots/AUTH_SETUP.md

 ### Adding New OAuth Providers
 1. Enable the provider in Appwrite console
-2. Add the provider to `googleSignInMutationOptions()` or create a new mutation
+2. Create a new component similar to `GoogleOauth.tsx`
+3. Use `account.createOAuth2Token()` with the appropriate provider
-3. Update the UI to include the new provider button
+4. Update the UI to include the new provider button

 ### Customizing Validation
 Update the Zod schemas in each form component to match your requirements: